-From Euphrasia on February 20th, 2009 in General Remodel
+From Dean Dowd on February 20, 2009 in General Remodel

 Anyone who has lived through a remodeling job of almost any size can tell you that there are times when you have to vacate the premises and get away from it all in order to keep your sanity.
 This is tricky business, though, because when you’re not there to monitor the goings-on, productivity on the job is at risk.
 The saying “while the cat’s away the mice will play” has become a well-known adage for a reason.